dawsonblack/UIP/src/main/resources/ISSUES.md

 -get rid of invalid email/too short password messages whenever there is nothing in the textbox -check whether email or username is being used already -there's a problem with pressing enter
--you have to try to log in twice before it lets you -add a message for successfully creating an account -add a captcha to registration
+-add a message for successfully creating an account -add a captcha to registration
 -add a confirm email feature